 - Breathing or swallowing problems – Mouth breathing can lead to snoring and sleep apnea.

-- Crowding – Involving extra teeth or malpositioned teeth.
+- Crowding – involving extra teeth or malpositioned teeth.

-- Deep Overbite – The lower front teeth bite into the upper tissue of the upper teeth.
+- Deep Overbite – the lower front teeth bite into the upper tissue of the upper teeth.

-- Jaw & jaw joint pain
+- Jaw and jaw joint pain

-- Missing or extra teeth – Due to tooth decay, injuries, or inherited problems.
+- Missing or extra teeth – due to tooth decay, injuries, or inherited problems.

-- Overjet (protruding upper teeth) – Upper teeth that protrude beyond normal and are usually associated with a short lower jaw.
+- Overjet (protruding upper teeth) – upper teeth that protrude beyond normal and are usually associated with a short lower jaw.

-- Self-image – An attractive smile can boost a person’s self-image and confidence.
+- Self-image – an attractive smile can boost a person’s self-image and confidence.

-- Spacing between teeth – Teeth are missing or may be too small or too large.
+- Spacing between teeth – teeth are missing or may be too small or too large.

-- Speech, chewing or biting problems
+- Speech, chewing, or biting problems

-- Underbite (lower jaw protrusion) – Lower jaw is longer than the upper jaw.
+- Underbite (lower jaw protrusion) – lower jaw is longer than the upper jaw.

 Specific to children:

-- Finger or thumb sucking – These habits can cause protrusion of the upper incisor teeth, and mouth breathing.
+- Finger or thumb sucking – these habits can cause protrusion of the upper incisor teeth and mouth breathing.

-- Teeth erupting out of position – Can be guided to proper alignment.
+- Teeth erupting out of position – can be guided to proper alignment.

-What is Phase I and Phase II treatment?
+What are Phase I and Phase II Treatments?

-Orthodontic treatment involves three stages:
+Orthodontic treatment comprises four stages:

-2. Placement Stage — After careful planning, your orthodontist will design and apply braces or fabricate custom-made appliances for you.
+2. Placement Stage.
+After careful planning, your orthodontist will design and apply braces or fabricate custom-made appliances for you.